Tapping to Calm

 Customize Tapping sessions

 It takes practice!
 Tapping can be used to treat general anxiety feelings or for a specific issue.
 Overall, I recommend a minimum of 4 sessions for general issues.
 We will create a protocol for your situation, the length will depend on your goals and situation.
-I recommend first taking my 4 session class on how to get to know your nervous system.
+I recommend sessions on how to get to know your nervous system as it relates to tapping.

 Insurance may be accepted if meet the criteria for a mental health diagnosis in DSM-V. The cost will vary on your deductible/copay.
 I explain in detail on my insurance and fees page.